Clam Pass Park beach is a worth discovering for its beauty and the fun offered by its tidal flow

 - Camping: Collier Seminole State Park, Koreshan State Park

-- Lodging: We’ve stayed at Cove Inn on Naples Bay, which offers reasonably priced hotel rooms and efficiencies in a 1970s vintage hotel in a marina.
-It made a great base for bicycling around old Naples.
-We also got a fabulous deal and stayed at the Naples Grande Beach Resort one weekend, which is how we discovered Clam Pass Park in the first place — it’s the beach that serves this hotel.
-It’s a grand place, particularly off-season.
+- Lodging: We also got a fabulous deal and stayed at the Naples Grande Beach Resort one weekend, which is how we discovered Clam Pass Park in the first place — it’s the beach that serves this hotel.
+It is a grand place, particularly off-season.

 The author, Bonnie Gross, travels with her husband David Blasco, discovering off-the-beaten path places to hike, kayak, bike, swim and explore.
 Florida Rambler was founded in 2010 by Bonnie and fellow journalist Bob Rountree, two long-time Florida residents who have spent decades exploring the Florida outdoors.
 Their articles have been published in the Sun Sentinel, the Miami Herald, the Orlando Sentinel, The Guardian and Visit Florida.